 The top tier items are Mythic Items and only one can be equipped with four Legendary powers per item.
 Legendaries are being designed to offer customised skills beyond the skill system.

-With the game so early in development, items are going to change and there has already been changes made since the BlizzCon reveal.
+With the game so early in development, items are going to change and there have already been changes made since the BlizzCon reveal.

 Here are the changes we’re considering: